cobuildlab/cobuildlab-web/src/pages/blog/we-are-unprotected-on-the-internet.md

 <title-2>But, how do the companies capture our data?</title-2>

-Is has happened to you that when you access to a web page an announcement appears with a message that says “We use own cookies to improve our services and.
-If you continue to browse this page, we believe that acceptance for use under the terms…”.
+Is has happened to you that when you access to a web page an announcement appears with a message that says <block-quote>“We use own cookies to improve our services and.
+If you continue to browse this page, we believe that acceptance for use under the terms…”</block-quote>.
 We all click on accept, but we really do not know what it means, how those things work and what it does with that information that collects.

 **A cookie is a file that is downloaded to your browser when you open a web page and click “accept” or “ok” to collect some details about